“Freedom? There ain’t no fucking freedom!” . . .

 They appeared on the show again when I’m Forever Blowing Bubbles (the anthem of West Ham supporters) got to #35 in the charts.

-The follow-up single, We Can Do Anything, earned the band their third #65 hit, though their second LP, Greatest Hits Vol. 2 (featuring new drummer Nigel Wolf) shot to #23 in the UK charts in October 1980.
+The follow-up single, We Can Do Anything, earned the band their third #65 hit, though their second LP, Greatest Hits Vol. 2 (featuring new drummer Nigel Woolf, ex-Back To Zero) shot to #23 in the UK charts in October 1980.

-At the beginning of 1981, the band replaced Wolf with ex-Angelic Upstarts drummer, Keith ‘Sticks’ Warrington.
+At the beginning of 1981, the band replaced Woolf with ex-Angelic Upstarts drummer, Keith ‘Sticks’ Warrington.

 The band were also involved at this time in a conflict with their new manager Tony Gordon, and uncertainty about the future of the band led EMI to rush-release the live Greatest Hits Vol. 3 LP and the single Easy Life.
 The releases flopped.